dihjiang/dihjiang.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. in Computer Science at University of Waterloo, and I will be in the job market in 2024.
+I received my Ph.D. in Computer Science from University of Waterloo, advised by Yaoliang Yu.
+Before that, I obtained both my Bachelor's and Master's degrees from Fudan University.

 My doctoral research is mainly in studying trustworthy deep generative models, with applications in out-of-distribution detection and differential privacy.
 Before Ph.D., I have studied biomedical pattern recognition during my Master's research, with applications of EEG (electroencephalogram) in sleep.
 See my full publication list [here](https://scholar.google.com/citations?user=Cen4GYkAAAAJ).

-I am primarily interested in applied scientist (or similar) positions, turning the latest AI advances into business.
-I am open to positions relating to machine learning/pattern recognition, generative AI, and AI for health.